wihl/DGMD-E27-S16-Assignments/assn4/README.md

 The website for flexbox can be found in the `flexbox` directory.

-All three pages (index, How It Works and Test Page) all use Flex.
+All three pages (index, How It Works and Test Page) all use Flex and share a common style sheet.

 The public URL can be found at